Missing mitigations

 , and while it’s not something as

-fundamental as ASLR or NX, I still wanted to mention it.
+fundamental as ASLR or NX, but it still deserves a mention.

 GUI isolation